Why are some metrics in the Database tab of the MS SQL monitor showing empty values?

 Before Applications Manager version 13910, we displayed high-level metrics for the MS SQL monitor’s database usage using SQL Server performance counters.

 From version 13910 onwards, we fetch detailed database-level metrics.
-As a result, some metrics may show empty values if the required data is not available from the SQL Server.
+As a result, some metrics may show empty values if the required data is not available from SQL Server.

 But from Applications Manager version 13910, we display the detailed usage of data files and log files (Database Disk Utilization), VLF details, DBCC information, and mirroring details.
-This requires a connection to each database present in the SQL Server with db_datareader permission.
+This requires a connection to each database present in SQL Server with db_datareader permission.

-Please refer to our prerequisites link regarding permissions.
+Note: Please refer to our prerequisites link regarding permissions.
 In case the SQL user used for monitoring doesn't have the mentioned permission — either to connect to the respective database or to execute the data collection query—then the particular database metrics will be shown as empty on the Database page.

 If you are on the latest version (above 13900) and do not wish to provide db_datareader permission for each database, you can revert to the old view by enabling the Disable connections to database(s) checkbox available under: